microsoft/Intune-Resource-Access/src/PFXImportPowershell/README.md

 ```

 ## Export the private key to a file
 1. Export the private key.
-For use when running multiple connector and moving keys between machines.
+For use when migrating connector and moving keys between machines.
 ```
 Export-IntunePublicKey -ProviderName "<ProviderName>" -KeyName "<KeyName>" -FilePath "<File path to write to>"
 ```

 ## Import the private key from a file
 1. Import the private key.
-For use when running multiple connector and moving keys between machines.
+For use when migrating connector and moving keys between machines.
 ```
 Import-IntunePublicKey -ProviderName "<ProviderName>" -KeyName "<KeyName>" -FilePath "<File path to write to>"
 ```